-This report was prepared by Dr. Turab Hussain (LUMS), Dr. Syed Hassan (LUMS), and M. Usman Khan (LUMS).
-The senior advisor on this project was Dr. Ijaz Nabi (IGC and CDPR).
+This report was prepared by Turab Hussain (LUMS), Syed Hassan (LUMS), and M. Usman Khan (LUMS).

 In brief

 - The Rural Enterprise Study (RES) was an attempt to facilitate Punjab Small Industries Corporation (PSIC) to redefine its role as a business incubator/ coordinator that helps small firms in rural areas to improve their productivity and grow in size and scale. - Traditionally the tilt of public policy, aimed at removal of constraints on growth through provision of infrastructure and institutional support, has been towards the large capital intensive industry which is often located in the urban centers of the country.
 Targeted programs for small scale industrial development particularly those linked with agricultural sector and located in rural areas have had a low priority. - The economic activity triggered by small scale industry holds significant importance in the growth and development of a region.
 The associated benefits lie in the capacity to absorb workers, generate agglomeration economies from either localization or urbanization externalities, and to successfully carve a niche in selected export markets.